caltechlibrary/andor/README.md

 + [dataset](https://github.com/caltechlibrary/dataset) collections are sufficient to hold metadata and media
 + UI can be implemented using HTML 5 elements, minimal JavaScript and CSS
-+ Small number of curatorial users, larger number of readers
++ Small number of curatorial [users](docs/User-Scheme.html), larger number of readers
-+ Configurable roles are a requirement
++ Configurable [roles](docs/Roles-Scheme.html) are a requirement
-    + roles describe capabilities (permissions)
+    + roles describes capabilities (permissions)
-    + roles describe one or more work queues
+    + roles describes object states for the capabilities
-    + queues are an object state
+    + roles describes states an object can be put in
 + Use existing object scheme (e.g. EPrints XML in Oral Histories)
 + Authentication is external (e.g. Basic Auth, JWT, Shibboleth, OAuth 2)
 + Search and query are handle independent of API